Alaska’s Homeschool Programs (Correspondence Schools)

 There are more than 30 correspondence schools funded by the state of Alaska that thousands of families utilize for their homeschooling journey.
 Enrolling in a correspondence school is free for Alaska residents.

-There are 35 correspondence programs funded by the state of Alaska.
-These programs provide annual allotments for students to help cover items related to the student’s education including but not limited to curriculum, books/textbooks, school supplies, technology, tutors, classes/instruction/lessons and extracurricular activities (physical education/art/music).
+These schools provide support including annual allotments for students to help cover items related to the student’s education including but not limited to curriculum, books/textbooks, school supplies, technology, tutors, classes/instruction/lessons and extracurricular activities (physical education/art/music).

 Some of the correspondence programs are considered ‘statewide’ meaning the program is based in a specific school district but students anywhere in the state are allowed to enroll.
 Statewide correspondence programs will have various offices in other cities/communities outside their designated school district.
 If a program is not statewide, you must live in the program’s designated district in order to enroll.

-We’ve compiled an extensive list of Alaska’s correspondence programs with information including each program’s location, whether the program is statewide, the number of students & teachers enrolled (figures from 2019-2020 school year), allotment totals, whether the program provides an allotment for preK students, and the annual school spending amount per student.
+We’ve compiled an extensive list of Alaska’s correspondence programs with information including each program’s location, whether it is statewide, the number of students & teachers enrolled (figures from the Department of Education website), allotment amounts and whether the program provides an allotment for pre-K students.

 LEARN MORE: Annual Allotments for Alaska Homeschoolers

 IDEA – Interior Distance Education of Alaska (STATEWIDE)